Reactivity series: Comparison with standard electrode potentials

 the same as the reverse order of the (gas-phase) ionization energies.
 This is borne out by the extraction of metallic lithium by the electrolysis of a eutectic mixture of lithium chloride and potassium chloride: lithium metal is formed at the cathode, not potassium.

+Comparison with electronegativity values

+The image shows a periodic table extract with the electronegativity values of metals.